raff-run/VaganteModLoader/README.md

 # Credits
 I use and bundle Anybox with this ModLoader.
 Anybox is a Powershell Module developed by @dm3ll3n (https://github.com/dm3ll3n/AnyBox) that I use to make these popups with custom buttons.

+Credits to @mtolly too for the vagante-extract tool (https://github.com/mtolly/vagante-extract), which enables this whole thing